-The endpoints were generally effective at handling general threats from cyber criminals...
+• The endpoints were generally effective at handling general threats from cyber criminals...

-All products were very capable of handling public email- and web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
+Eight of the 10 products were completely capable of handling public email- and web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
+The remaining two missed a single, well-known threat each.